Air traffic between May 8-10 - show on Otopeni

 Show on Otopeni

 On the day of the grand finale UEFA Europa League 2012, the number of passengers arriving on charter flights, at Henri Coandă Bucharest International Airport - 13.000 in number - was 16% higher than those arriving on regular flights.
-So, we can approach 25 000 by passengers on Otopeni on 9 May, the busiest day in the airport's history!
+So, we can approximate over 25 passengers on Otopeni on May 000, the busiest day in the history of the airport!

 Only on the day of the match they landed on the AIHCB 63 charter aircraft, which is added to the 9 arriving on Tuesday (both at Henri Coandă International Airport in Bucharest and at the Băneasa International Airport in Aurel Vlaicu).